codefresh-io/docs.codefresh.io/_docs/pipelines/steps/freestyle.md

 ---
-title: "Freestyle"
+title: "Freestyle step"
 description: "Run commands inside a Docker container"
 group: pipelines
 sub_group: steps
 redirect_from:
-  - /docs/codefresh-yaml/steps/freestyle/
+  - /docs/pipelines/steps/freestyle/
   - /docs/freestyle/
 toc: true
 ---
 The Freestyle step is designed so you can execute a series of commands in a container.
-Freestyle steps are the bread and butter of [Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/).
+Freestyle steps are the bread and butter of [Codefresh pipelines]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/).

 ## Purpose of freestyle steps